hassantahhan/ec2recovery/README.md

 https://docs.aws.amazon.com/lambda/latest/dg/python-package.html

 ## Environment
 The Lambda function has no external dependencies other than Python 2.7.
-The suggested access is the AmazonEC2ReadOnlyAccess managed policy.
-The Lambda handler method is handler.check_ec2_recovery().
+The Lambda handler method is named check_ec2_recovery().
+The suggested access level is the AmazonEC2ReadOnlyAccess managed policy.
+The suggested timeout limit is 10 seconds.
 The function can be configured with an optional environment variable (CHECK_REFRESH_SECONDS) to control the cache refresh rate, which is set to 5 minutes by default.

 ## Output
 Find below a sample of data resturned by the Lambda function